Register for Classes

 Failure to attend class does not constitute official withdrawal from that class.
 You are responsible for initiating the class withdrawal process if you wish to discontinue enrollment in a class.

-Pre-Registration for the Spring 2018 opens on November 6, 2017.
+Pre-Registration for Fall & Summer 2018 opens on April 9, 2018.
 All undergraduate students will be required to enter an ALTERNATE PIN number to complete registration.
 You must contact your advisor to receive an Alternate PIN.
 You will not be able to register without your ALTERNATE PIN.
 This process does not affect graduate-level students.

 - What is an ALTERNATE PIN?